-- We have five Geography tutors, giving a good ratio of tutors to students
+- We currently have five Geography tutors, ensuring a good tutor to student ratio

-- Our tutors cover a wide range of topics in both human and physical geography
+- Our tutors specialise in a wide range of topics across human, environmental and physical geography

 - Keble geographers achieve consistently high marks in examinations, enabling them to pursue further study and a range of successful careers

-- In the 2010 final examinations, 40% of our third years achieved First Class degrees (the average for all colleges was 25%)
+- In the 2020 final examinations, 60% of our third years achieved First Class degrees.
+One student achieved the rare clean sweep of first class marks across all papers.

-- Our geographers undertake an impressive array of dissertation topics: in 2009, a Keble student claimed the prize for best dissertation
+- Our geographers undertake an impressive array of dissertation topics.

 - Keble admits at least 8 Geography undergraduates each year, making it one of the largest Geography colleges in the university